custom-components/youtube/info.md

 ### Attributes

 * url: URL of the most recent video
+* content_id: the content ID (useful for sending to certain media players)
 * published: The time and date the video was published
 * stars: The 'stars' recieved on youtube.
 (This is all reactions both 👍 and 👎 combined)
 * views: the number of video views